This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 Here, you know you’ve educated the customer enough (in a super short amount of time) for them to engage you in a strong dialogue.

 They have questions you’ll need to answer

-Cold Calling Tip 7: It’s Okay to Ask “How are you?”
+Cold Calling Tip 12: It’s Okay to Ask “How Are You?”

-Most cold calling tips tell you to avoid asking this.
+Most cold calling techniques tell you to avoid asking this.

 But opening your cold calls with some version of “How are you?” correlates with a 3.4X higher likelihood of booking the meeting compared to the baseline:

 Cold calls that opened with this line had a 5.2% success rate, compared with the 1.5% baseline.